 - Unit Conversion

-If you have any questions about the SNAP Centre, please speak to one of the tutors on duty or contact Dr. Adam Sarty, Associate Dean of Science - External & Student Affairs.
+If you have any questions about the SNAP Centre, please speak to one of the tutors on duty or contact Dr. Lori Francis, Associate Dean of Science - Student Affairs (Acting).

 Associate Dean of Science - Student Affairs (Acting)